taozuizui666/AI_car/README.md

 ```
 This make me learn a lesson: we shouldn't just go after the speed, we should also take stability into consideration.
 Dr. Gerard told me sometimes it's very useful to make the fast process wait sometime for the slow process.

+##

+I tried Ardunio UNO these days, and it surprised me that it can use [rplidar library](https://github.com/robopeak/rplidar_arduino)! although RAM is very small(2KB), with the library, data stored in SD card is much more smooth than teensy4.0.

+I modified the library and made it work on teensy4.0 now. in the library, there are some codes can resolve the noise problem, which is very important in this high speed module.
+I think that is why my data stored in SD card may stuck after a few seconds. now I solved this, with large RAM on teensy4.0, data is even more smooth than on Ardunio UNO.